JaKobyBoydd/azure-network-protocols/README.md

 # Setting Up A Domain Controller<p align="center">

-In this tutorial, we will set up a Domain Controller through azure. <br />
+In this tutorial, we will set up a Domain Controller through azure.
+First we'll create a VM through azure, then through the server manager on the VM, install Active Directory Domain Services, allowing us to promote the server to a DC. <br />

 <h2>Environments and Technologies Used</h2>